syncfusion-content/angularjs-docs/angularjs/TreeGrid/Stacked-Header.md

 ### Text Align

-There is an option to align the stacked header text inside the header cell using `textAlign` property in `e-stackedheaderrows.stackedHeaderColumns` as follows.
+There is an option to align the stacked header text inside the header cell using the `textAlign` property in `e-stackedheaderrows.stackedHeaderColumns` as follows.

 {% highlight html %}
 <body ng-controller="TreeGridCtrl">